 (a) Subject to the terms set forth in this Agreement, Buyer shall take all action necessary to duly call, give notice of, convene and hold the Buyer Shareholders Meeting as soon as reasonably practicable after the Buyer Proxy Statement, as filed with the SEC, is declared effective or cleared by the staff of the SEC, and, in connection therewith, Buyer shall deliver to shareholders, a notice of meeting, proxy statement and forms of proxy (collectively, the "Buyer Proxy Statement") to the holders of Buyer Common Stock in advance of such meeting pursuant to applicable Law and Buyer's articles of incorporation and by-laws for the purpose of obtaining the Buyer Shareholder Approval.
 The Buyer Proxy Statement shall include the Buyer Board Recommendation.
 Buyer shall use reasonable best efforts to (i) obtain the Buyer Shareholder Approval and (ii) take all other actions necessary or advisable to secure the vote or consent of the shareholders required by applicable Law and Buyer's articles of incorporation and by-laws to obtain such approval.
 Buyer shall keep the Sellers' Representative updated with respect to proxy solicitation results as reasonably requested by the Sellers' Representative.
-Once the Buyer Shareholders or (y) as reasonably requested by the Sellers' Representative.
-Once the Sellers' Representative (other than (x) in order to obtain a quorum of its shareholders or (y) as reasonably determined by Buyer to comply with applicable Law and Buyer's articles of incorporation and by-laws).
+Once the Buyer Shareholders Meeting has been called and noticed, Buyer shall not postpone or adjourn the Buyer Shareholders Meeting without the consent of the Sellers' Representative (other than (x) in order to obtain a quorum of its shareholders or (y) as reasonably determined by Buyer to comply with applicable Law and Buyer's articles of incorporation and by-laws).
 At the Buyer Shareholders Meeting, each Seller and its Affiliates shall vote all shares of Buyer Common Stock owned by them, if any, in favor of the issuance of the Stock Consideration and the Charter Amendment.
 Notwithstanding anything contained herein to the contrary, Buyer shall not be required to hold the Buyer Shareholders Meeting if this Agreement is terminated before the meeting is held.